Hexathelidae: Description

 These spiders are medium to large in size, with body lengths ranging from 1 to 5 cm.
 The body is typically three times longer than it is wide.
 They are darkly colored, ranging from black to brown, with a glossy carapace covering the front part of the body.
 Like the related diplurid spiders, the hexathelids have generally long spinnerets.

 Their moderately long posterior spinnerets and other features make the Hexathelidae appear similar to the Dipluridae, and were considered a subfamily of the latter until 1980.

 Like other Mygalomorphae (also called the Orthognatha, an infraorder of spiders which includes the true tarantulas), these spiders have fangs which point straight down and do not cross each other (see also Araneomorphae).
 They have ample venom glands that lie entirely within their chelicerae.
 Their chelicerae and fangs are large and powerful.

 Taxonomy

 A molecular phylogenetic study in 2018 showed that Hexathelidae, as then circumscribed, was not monophyletic and hence split off genera into the new families Atracidae, Macrothelidae and Porrhothelidae.
 The following cladogram shows the relationships found between these families (former Hexathelidae families marked with boxes).

 Genera

-As of April 2019, the World Spider Catalog accepts the following genera:
+As of July 2026, this family includes seven genera and 45 species: